 Karen was born and raised in upstate New York and, although she came to sailing later in life, she loved the water and spent most days of her childhood at the lake or at a nearby swimming hole!
 After graduating from high school in New York, Karen made her way to California, got a BS in computer science then worked at several software and systems consulting companies in Silicon Valley.
 One of her consulting assignments brought her to American President Lines and she decided it was time to expand her circle of friends to include people who shared a passion for snow skiing … what better way than to sign up for the company ski-racing team!

-October 17, 1989 – The day of the Loma Prieta earthquake that shook the San Francisco Bay Area for 29 seconds, toppled the 880 freeway, caused a span from the bay bridge to crash into the water below and started disastrous fires and wide-spread power outages.
-This was also the day Karen & Tom met!
+October 17, 1989 – The day of the Loma Prieta earthquake that shook the San Francisco Bay Area for 29 seconds, toppled the 880 freeway, caused a span from the bay bridge to crash below and started disastrous fires and wide-spread power outages.
+This was also the day Karen and Tom met!
 There was a lunch-time ski-team meeting to discuss the upcoming winter fun.
 After the meeting, Karen called Tom to see if it would be ok for her (a consultant) to ski on the company’s team.
 At 5:06 that afternoon, Tom was discussing this topic with the head of the ski team and they determined that they did need a woman skier who could finish a race course so, yes, she would be able to ski with the team … then – rumble, rumble … the earth shook!